Spontaneous orbital magnetization of mesoscopic dipole dimers: Magnetic order in a model of two interacting paramagnetic nanoparticles

 \section{Magnetic order in a model of two interacting paramagnetic nanoparticles}

 In this appendix we discuss a heuristic model of two interacting paramagnetic systems.
-In order to approach the situation of orbital magnetism in metallic nanoparticles where a large number of electrons contribute to the magnetic moment, we go beyond the usual description of paramagnetism where the magnetization results from the combined effect of an external field and thermal fluctuations on a magnetic moment of fixed absolute value.
-Within such a model, we find a transition to a large magnetic moment in the absence of an external field, in agreement with the behavior found in our work.
+We aim at approaching the situation of orbital magnetism in metallic nanoparticles where a large number of electrons contribute to the magnetic moment which is relatively insensitive to thermal fluctuations.
+We thus go beyond the usual description of paramagnetism where the magnetization results from the combined effect of an external field and thermal fluctuations on magnetic moments of fixed absolute value.
+Within our model, we find a transition to a large magnetic moment even in the absence of an external field, in analogy with the behavior found and discussed in the main text.